alexgQQ/dedupe/README.md

 ### Test Images

-The images directory contains some images to test against.
+The testimages directory contains some images to test against.
 These are a collection of cat images and images from a wallpaper dump.
 In particular these images have variation of direct duplicates, recolorings, and similar looking images for a solid test case.
 We can observe the accuracy difference between dhash and dct against these.

 ### Building For Additional Targets